• Visiting hours

 Independent introduction to all open exhibitions and participating

-to one guided program suitable for age group.
+to one guided program or a planetarium film suitable for age group.

 Read more about prices